 The development of the ancient City of London was based on its role as a trading centre, and entrepreneurship was a cornerstone of this success.
-Both the Company of Merchant Adventurers and Society of Merchant Venturers perpetuated the distinct craft of entrepreneurship in York and Bristol respectively, but there was, in recent history, no comparable extant organisation in London.

 In the early 21st Century, in many ways the City was recapturing some of its trading origins alongside its established global role in financial and professional services.
 The repurposing of once large banking halls, the growth of the business centre market and the development of technology were again making the City and the surrounding area more accessible to new types of entrepreneurial activity including media, textiles, communications, retail and leisure.
 This entrepreneurial activity was extending into neighbourhoods such as Smithfield, Shoreditch, Spitalfields and Borough on the City fringes where small business growth was already being supported by initiatives from the City of London Corporation and its formal partners along with the Angel and Venture Capital market.
 The City was alive with business networks, investment clubs, technology meetings and associations, suggesting that there were many thousands of Entrepreneurs with an affinity with the City of London.